 Probable Cause Invalid firmware version.
 Remedy Update product firmware with an official version from EcoStruxure Automation Device Maintenance or SoMove.
+Contact your local Schneider Electric representative.
 Clearing the Error Code This detected error is cleared as soon as its cause has been removed.